mcataneo/mochi_class_public/README.md

     ./class test.ini cl_permille.pre

-The files *.pre are suppposed to specify the precision parameters for which you don't want to keep default values.
+The files *.pre are supposed to specify the precision parameters for which you don't want to keep default values.
 If you find it more convenient, you can pass some (or all of) these precision parameter values in your *.ini file instead of an additional *.pre file.